Italian Olive Oil Shortage Could Cause Prices To Double

 Coletta secured his supply by reserving it with his growers coping with the crisis.
 He said it’s producing an incredible burden on the olive oil producers.

 Savino Muraglia’s farm in Puglia produces Coletta’s order.
-He says the shortage has many in the industry scrambling to find olives to press into oil.
+He said the shortage has many in the industry scrambling to find olives to press into oil.

 “We have about 21 million of olive trees died,” Muraglia said.